 Vice President and Chief Operating Officer

-During his nine years at the Mellon foundation before creating Artstor with other colleagues at the foundation in 2001, he worked in a range of research, administrative, and investment capacities.
+During his nine years at the Mellon Foundation, he worked in a range of research, administrative, and investment capacities.
 At the foundation, he collaborated with William G. Bowen and Derek Bok on The Shape of the River: Long-term Consequences of Considering Race in College and University Admissions (Princeton UP, 1998).
 He also wrote (with William G. Bowen), The Game of Life: College Sports and Educational Values (Princeton UP, 2001).
-From 1997–2001, he assisted in the management of the foundation's endowment.
-He also worked with the financial vice president with the foundation's internal budgeting.
-For the first half of 2000, Shulman managed these functions while the financial vice president was on sabbatical.
+Shulman received his BA and PhD from Yale in renaissance studies.
+His dissertation, which examined how heroes made decisions in the complex world of renaissance epic poetry forms the basis of The Pale Cast of Thought: Hesitation and Decision in the Renaissance Epic (U of Delaware P, 1998).